Feud Over? ‘RHOA’ Stars Porsha Williams & Phaedra Parks Spotted Together

 As reported by Bossip at the time, the feud first began after Phaedra repeated rumors claiming that fellow RHOA star Kandi Burrus supposedly wanted to drug Porsha and take her back to her “sex dungeon.”

-Parks and Williams once close relationship never recovered from the rumor drama, though the two being spotted together this weekend could suggest that the former friends may now finally be ready to bury the hatchet.
+Parks and Williams’ once close relationship never recovered from the rumor drama, though the two being spotted together this weekend could suggest that the former friends may now finally be ready to bury the hatchet.

 Porsha explained a year ago in May 2017 that she still loves Phaedra, but said at the time that she was still too hurt to speak to her.